spaceshark123/NeuralNetwork/README.md

 - **Weight Initialization**: Utilizes weight initialization techniques like Xavier (for linear, sigmoid, and tanh) and He (for relu) for better convergence.

-- **Training with SGD**: Train your neural network using Stochastic Gradient Descent (SGD) with customizable learning rate, mini-batch size, and decay.
+- **Training with SGD**: Train your neural network using mini-batched Stochastic Gradient Descent (SGD) with customizable learning rate, mini-batch size, and decay.

 - **Gradient Clipping**: Helps prevent exploding gradients during training by setting a gradient clipping threshold.